guaguabujianle/DeepRelax/README.md

 | data_3 |
 | ...  |

+#### Preprocessing Your Data
+To convert your .cif files into a format suitable for DeepRelax, use the following command, replacing your_data_path with the path to your custom directory:
-Then you can convert your cif file into graphs using `python preprocess_c2db.py --data_root your_data_path/custom --num_workers 1`, this should result three subdirectories under custom directory.
+- `python preprocess_c2db.py --data_root your_data_path/custom --num_workers 1`

+This command will process your .cif files and organize the output into three subdirectories within the custom directory.

+#### Applying Transfer Learning
+After preprocessing your data, apply transfer learning to your custom dataset with the following command:
+- `python train.py --data_root your_data_path/custom --num_workers 4 --batch_size 32 --steps_per_epoch 100`

+Ensure to replace your_data_path with the appropriate path to where your custom directory is located.

+#### Testing the Model
-You can use `train_transfer_learning.py` to apply transfer learning to your custom dataset.
-Next, you can
+Refer to the Test the Model section previously discussed to evaluate the performance of your model trained with transfer learning on your custom dataset.

 ## Citation
 If you find the DeepRelax model beneficial for your research, please include a citation to our paper.
 You can reference it as follows: